Skip to content

 Activation Lock FAQs

-The ActivationLockBypassCodeCommand is a device command used within Apple's Mobile Device Management protocol.
-This command obtains an Activation Lock bypass code for a supervised device.
+The ActivationLockBypassCodeCommand obtains an Activation Lock bypass code for a supervised device.
 This bypass code, a device-specific key, can then be used to disable or remove the Activation Lock functionality on that device.

-When the ActivationLockBypassCodeCommand is pushed to a supervised device, the device returns a ActivationLockBypassCodeCommand response that can then be used by the admin to unlock the device, bypassing the Activation Lock.
+When the ActivationLockBypassCodeCommand is pushed to a supervised device, the device returns an ActivationLockBypassCodeCommand response that can then be used by the admin to unlock the device, bypassing the Activation Lock.

 Is Activation Lock technically iCloud Activation Lock?